-With this in mind, you need to consider several factors when it comes to your H2H demand generation strategies.
+With this in mind, you need to consider several factors regarding your H2H demand generation strategies.
 These include:

-- Building an honesty-first outlook - don’t promote anything you can’t actually deliver.
+- Building an honesty-first outlook - don’t promote anything you can’t deliver.

 - Use humour as a hook to draw the prospect in.

-- Clearly communicate what action you want your prospect to take.
+- Communicate what action you want your prospect to take.

 - Seriously considering your customer journey and their experience when interacting with your adverts.

-"I also believe it makes it so much more human to use real testimonials.
+“I also believe using real testimonials makes it so much more human.
 Especially if you have some that are written in an open and honest way.
-Of course, this is more relevant for BOF ads."
+Of course, this is more relevant for BOF ads.”

-Here’s an example of an ad where Cognism used a real testimonial:
+Here’s an H2H marketing example of an ad where Cognism used a real testimonial:

 Adverts like these create interest and a conversation around your brand.
-Be quick to respond to queries and outbound leads and be sure to be engaging as possible.
+Be quick to respond to queries and outbound leads, and be as engaging as possible.
 Ask questions to gain deeper insights into what your audience is looking for.
+Lastly, Augustinas advises:

-"If you’re unsure about whether using a more humorous or otherwise different copy would work, it’s always a good idea to A/B test the new kind of copy with the regular variant.
-See whether it’s increasing your CTRs or at least getting some more positive engagement."
+“If you’re unsure whether using a more humorous or otherwise different copy would work, it’s always a good idea to A/B test the new copy with the regular variant.
+See whether it’s increasing your CTRs or at least getting some more positive engagement.”

 For the longest time, buyers have had to wade through the pressures of choosing products with little help from the product marketing side.

-They've had to find, research and reach out to companies in order to make a purchase.
-With H2H, the seller is the one communicating the benefits of their products to the consumer - and it makes a huge difference!
+They’ve had to find, research and reach out to companies to make a purchase.
+With H2H marketing, the seller communicates the benefits of their products to the consumer - and it makes a huge difference!

 But how can product marketers do this effectively?